-Benefit plan costs for the defined contribution plans are \$21,024 (2016) and \$20,364 (2015).
+Benefit plan costs for the defined contribution plan are \$21,940 (2017) and \$21,024 (2016).

 10. COMMITMENTS AND CONTINGENCIES

 In its normal operations, the University is subject to various claims and lawsuits.
 In management's opinion, the resolution of these contingencies will not have a significant adverse effect on the University's financial position, operations, or cash flows.